 The moderator's power to swear one to office is operative only during the open, active session of a town meeting: a moderator's administration of an oath while a meeting has been adjourned to a later time certain, or during a recess, is invalid and ineffective.
-Also, the power of the moderator to swear electees is not an exclusive power: o ne who wants to be sworn in by an attorney or notary friend, for example, may choose to be sworn after adjournment.
+Also, the power of the moderator to swear electees is not an exclusive power: one who wants to be sworn in by an attorney or notary friend, for example, may choose to be sworn after adjournment.

-In towns that use the Section 2528 secret ("Australian") ballot, the moderator will fill out a certificate of the election results and giv e it to the clerk but, typically, will not swear electees to office unless the secret ballot voting is followed by a town meeting called by the same warrant.
-The moderator would likely swear them in either right after convening the open meeting or right before it is adjourned.
+In towns that use the § 2528 secret ("Australian") ballot, the moderator will fill out a certificate of the election results and give it to the clerk but will not swear electees to office unless the secret ballot voting is followed by an open town meeting called by the same warrant.
+In that case, the moderator could swear them in either right after convening the open meeting or right before the open meeting is adjourned.
+Unless a charter or ordinance provides a specific start date for terms of elected officials, an electee could take the certificate of election and be sworn in by a dedimus justice, notary public, or the municipal clerk immediately after referendum election results are issued.

 For secret ballot elections not followed by an open town meeting, the moderator should fill out a certificate of election for each apparent winner and give the certificates to the clerk to deliver.
-There is probably no need for a mode rator to certify open town meeting election results to the clerk in writing, because the clerk is right there and hears the moderator declare the results and makes a record in reliance on that declaration.
+There is probably no need for a moderator to certify open town meeting election results to the clerk in writing, because the clerk is present, hears the moderator declare the results and makes a record in reliance on that declaration.

 When does one's term of office begin?
-A term of one year or more should be considered to run, in the absence of an express provision of law or ordinance, from town meeting to town meeting.
+A term of one year or more in an elected office should be considered to run, in the absence of an express provision of law, charter or ordinance, from town meeting to town meeting.
 Viewed that way, one's term of office likely begins when the meeting completes its business and adjourns (although, to enter the office, one must both qualify for the office and be sworn).
 An exception for school committee members allows towns to vote that they take office on a delayed basis, on a designated date before July 1 of the year of election.
-And a charter town may have a similar delayed -entry provision for other elective offices.
+A charter town may have a similar delayed-entry provision for other elective offices.

-III.
-A SUGGESTED OUTLINE OF TOWN MEETING
+CHAPTER III: A SUGGESTED OUTLINE OF TOWN MEETING

-Here we outline open town meeting procedure, not secret ballot election procedure.
-For that, see MMA's Town Meeting and Elections Manual.
+Below we outline open town meeting procedure, not secret ballot election procedure.
+For that, see MMA's Town Meeting & Elections Manual.

-Clerk.
+Clerk

 The clerk convenes the meeting at the appointed time, often reading the Greeting and Return from the original warrant.